joelouthan/theologic.us/content/posts/study-genesis/study-genesis02-1-3.md

 season: "2021"
 number: "0715"
 duration: "0:20:48"
-short_description: "God is Creator.
+description: "God is Creator.
 We are his creation.
 We are to always obey our Creator.
 The call to obedience to God is always present: from Creation through the Garden through the Law all the way to the Gospel.
 One thing has always been consistent: we are to obey our Creator and we are to rest like our Creator."
 mp3:
     asset_link: "2021-07-15-study-genesis2-1-3.mp3"
     length: "30449090"